Peggie v NHS Fife: Hearing

 NHS Fife lawyer Jane Russell alleged that Peggie had delegated jobs which Upton had asked her to do, and—in reference to Peggie allegedly leaving a patient in serious condition—Russell said "Your dislike of Dr. Upton was so strong that you refused to work with her to the disadvantage of patients".
 Peggie denied the claims that she had left a patient due to Upton's presence and that she had asked Upton to perform duties that should have been performed by a nurse.
 Peggie's lawyer—Naomi Cunningham, chair of Sex Matters—meanwhile questioned the merits of the patient safety concern, due to lack of evidence corroborating Upton's complaint regarding patient care, and the fact that human resources at NHS Fife did not take the complaint seriously.

 Cunningham further cited that there had been no previous complaints about Peggie, and said that a better option would have been to keep them on separate shifts, and to find Upton a segregated changing room.

 Under cross-examination, Upton answered that she did not believe that she needed to proactively disclose her transgender status to patients, as it was personal information, but that requests to see other physicians would be accommodated.
 Cunningham called this policy cruel to patients who might have previous sexual trauma, and then told the court that Peggie had upset Upton by challenging her presence in female changing rooms in a way that would interrupt what Cunningham called "an immersive role play".
 Upton denied this, saying that the majority of her coworkers didn't see her as a man, that she wasn't obviously trans, and that she was just asking to be treated with respect by her colleagues.

 Cunningham also questioned whether the General Medical Council had "falsified public record" in allowing Upton to change her first name on official documents.

+Judgment

+In December 2025, the tribunal ruled that NHS Fife had committed harassment against Peggie but dismissed claims of victimisation and both direct and indirect discrimination, including all claims against Upton.
+NHS Fife was found to have committed harassment against Peggie by failing to revoke Upton's changing room permissions after Peggie complained until the two were put on to different rotas and by not establishing that Peggie's impermissible manifestation of her beliefs was the reason for detriments during the investigation.
+The judgment said that Peggie had likely harassed Upton.

+On 11 December 2025, the tribunal issued a Certificate of Correction for the 312 page written judgement, replacing a quote from Forstater v CGD that was described as "made up", with a genuine quote from the case.
+A second certificate was issued on 23 December, correcting 11 further errors.
+None of the errors affect the ruling in the case.